 Risks of using Epsom salt in the garden

-If you’ve taken a bath in epsom salts, you’ll know that epsom salt is highly soluble.
+If you’ve taken a bath in Epsom salt, you’ll know that Epsom salt is highly soluble.
 Soluble chemicals are easily transported in solution with groundwater.
-You can be therefore be pretty confident that much of the epsom salt you place on your soil will wash into local groundwater.
+You can therefore be pretty confident that much of the Epsom salt you place on your soil will wash into local groundwater.
 It’s not just going to disappear down into the earth, never to be seen again.
 It’ll be in the soil, disrupting that important calcium-to-magnesium ratio that plants depend on.